serverless/dashboard/docs/index.md

 ## Getting Started

-The easiset way get started with Serverless Console is using the latest version of Serverless Framwork (v3.7.3+ required) and run the following command on an existing framework project.
+The easiest way to get started with Serverless Console is using the latest version of Serverless Framework (v3.7.3+ required) and run the following command on an existing framework project.

 **Upgrade or Install Serverless Framework**